Preliminary Administrative Services Credential

 Department of Leadership Studies

 Our Aspiring Leaders Tier I program is designed to prepare exceptional teachers and school counselors for leadership roles in today's public and private schools.
 With a focus on instructional leadership and project-based learning, our program transforms professional educators into outstanding principals and school leaders.
 The program combines university coursework, relevant fieldwork and professional development, and apprenticeship to an exemplary principal through two years of part-time, cohort-based study.

-Upon successful completion, candidates are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply credential coursework toward a Master of Arts in Leadership Studies or PhD in Leadership Studies with a specialization in PK-12 School Leadership.
+Upon successful completion, candidates are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply some credential coursework toward a Master of Arts in Leadership Studies.

 - Competitive, deeply discounted tuition

 - Cohort model fosters collaborative learning, support and networking

 - Connections with a network of principals and school leaders abroad for dialogue on international issues in educational leadership

 - Ongoing professional development and networking for students and alumni through summer institutes, Spotlight on Education speaker series, and ELDA forums for school leaders

 - Access to cutting edge research through our Mobile Technology Learning Center, Center for Education Policy and Law, and Leadership Institute